 Tomato.
 Potato.
 They even sound alike.

-Because tomatoes and potatoes are members of the same plant family, gardeners have long talked about combining them into one plant.
+Because tomatoes and potatoes are members of the same plant family, gardeners have long talked about combining them into hybrid plants.
 Now it’s a reality: You can buy a “TomTato” plant from British seed company Thompson & Morgan … and a “Potato Tom” from New Zealand’s Incredible Edibles nursery.

-Instead of using genetic modification, the two companies combined the plants by grafting, or physically attaching, two separate plants to one another.
+Instead of using genetic modification, the two companies created hybrid plants by grafting, or physically attaching, two separate plants to one another.
 You buy the hybrid plant, put it in the ground or a pot in the spring, and start harvesting its cherry tomatoes starting in mid-summer.
 When the tomatoes stop growing, you can dig up the roots and harvest white potatoes.

 If you save seeds from these hybrids and grow them the next year, you’ll just get regular cherry tomato plants.
 The hybrid effect only works on the grafted plant.

 You couldn’t graft together a carrot-orange tree, or a pineapple-banana tree, because plants in different families cannot be grafted successfully.
 The TomTato is possible because the tomato and potato are both in the nightshade or Solanaceae family.
 That family also includes eggplants, peppers, tobacco, and the poisonous nightshade, jimsonweed and datura plants.